What is Artificial Intelligence? Your Ultimate Guide

 Key Takeaways

-• ✓ AI encompasses machine learning, deep learning, and neural networks.
+• ✓ It encompasses machine learning, deep learning, natural language processing, and computer vision.

 How It Works